Dan4ik7/Guides/README.md

        - --https-port=8443
        - --tcp-services-configmap=nginx-system/nginx-nginx-ingress-controller
    ```
-   - **Why?** This argument tells the ingress controller to look for a ConfigMap that defines how to handle TCP traffic.
+   -  This argument tells the ingress controller to look for a ConfigMap that defines how to handle TCP traffic.
 Without this, the ingress controller will only handle HTTP/HTTPS traffic.

 3. Save and exit the editor.